-At the start of 2017, longtime champions of the Pomegranate Center Ron and Eva Sher pledged a $25,000 challenge grant, and friend of Pomegranate Nancy Nordhoff followed suit with a pledged $37,000 challenge grant to support us in our critical transition period.
-That means we need to raise money from our supporters in order to match the $62,000 in pledged funding.
+At the start of 2017, friend of Pomegranate Nancy Nordhoff pledged a $37,000 challenge grant to support us in our critical transition period.
+That means we need to raise money from our supporters in order to match the pledged funding.

 Now more than ever, our communities need help working together, they need new models, and they need new leadership.
 Community engagement work takes time, and we’re here to provide the tools and structure to make this work easier.
 Our training will give you more confidence in your facilitation skills, more competency around community process, and more connections to a network of like-minded individuals doing the gritty work of community engagement.
 Pomegranate Method graduates will have the opportunity to stay in touch with both Pomegranate Center and fellow graduates through our exclusive Facebook group and trainees-only newsletter.